CGKnappert/StickysAutoClicker/README.md

 ### Settings
-Use Busy Wait - Uses the CPU heavy busy wait for most accurate delay and key holds.
+**Use Busy Wait** - Uses the CPU heavy busy wait for most accurate delay and key holds.
 Best to when you want to recreate the most accurate recording for consistency.

-Start From Selected Row - Will begin a macro from the first selected row.
-This is useful when a long macro messes up and you canno start from the top and need to start midway through a macro.
+**Start From Selected Row** - Will begin a macro from the first selected row.
+This is useful when a long macro messes up and you cannot start from the top and need to start midway through a macro.

-Application Selector - Is in progress functionality intended to find an application's windows and then will apply a macro directly to that window.
-My hope was that it could run on windows not in focur or minimized but it appears this is nearly impossible for Python to do in windows.
+**Application Selector** - Is in progress functionality intended to find an application's windows and then will apply a macro directly to that window.
+My hope was that it could run on windows not in focus or minimized but it appears this is nearly impossible for Python to do in Windows.
 (Please contact me if you know how to do this!)

-Stay On Top - Forces the autoclicker to the foreground.
+**Stay On Top** - Forces the autoclicker to the foreground.
 When off this window will act like any other, allowing other windows to cover it up.

+**Developer Mode** - Prints memory usage to Log Window upon opening.

-Use Hidden Mode - Is also in progress functionality that intends to allow the clicker to send clicks and keystrokes to applications without interrupting or commandeering you keyboard and mouse.
+**Use Hidden Mode** - (Currently removed) Is also in progress functionality that intends to allow the clicker to send clicks and keystrokes to applications without interrupting or commandeering you keyboard and mouse.
 This too is quite difficult to do in Python.

-Loops By Macro - Enables the program to save the amount of loops entered into Clock Loops for each macro.
+**Loops By Macro** - Enables the program to save the amount of loops entered into Click Loops for each macro.
 It will then load that amount of loops each time a new macro tab is selected.